 If you find it motivating or encouraging, count how many times you practice, just like Issac and Jill did.

 “I was preparing for four presentations and although already comfortable with speaking in front of an audience, I was looking to hone my skills.
-We worked through all of the presentations together and I felt confident and prepared as I delivered them.
+We worked through all of the presentations together and I felt confident and prepared as I delivered them.“

-(info on presentation coaching package)
+(info on public speaking coaching package)

 When (and How) Do Expert Public Speakers Practice?